 We want the best for our kids, right?

 As parents, we do everything we can to provide a good, healthy environment for our kids.
 Sometimes though, even with our best efforts, our children can suffer from nutritional deficiencies.
 I’ve experienced this myself.
-I don’t blame myself or feel guilty, I just try to learn and do better.
+I don’t blame myself or feel guilty.
+I just try to learn and do better.
 I can’t be perfect, but for the sake of my children, I can keep an open mind and try to change some things in our diet to help my kids perform at their best.

-Many of the following signs are labeled as “genetic” or pre-determined but I believe that although we are born with certain tendencies, our nutrition throughout our lives can determine whether they will manifest themselves or not.
+Many of the following signs are labeled as “genetic” or pre-determined.
+But I believe that although we are born with certain tendencies, our nutrition throughout our lives can determine whether they will manifest themselves or not.

 10 Signs of Nutritional Deficiencies in Children

-Depression & anxiety all starts in the brain, and can be brought on by nutritional deficiencies.
+Depression and anxiety all starts in the brain, and can be brought on by nutritional deficiencies.
 Protein, for example, contains amino acids.
 Most protein from plants contain an incomplete number of amino acids.
 Protein from animal foods are more likely to contain all amino acids and they are more easily absorbed by the body.

 3. Delayed Speech

 Delayed speech can be related to a deficiency in B12.
 Children shouldn’t be supplemented with B12 unless first tested for a deficiency, but an increase of natural foods of B12 is a good alternative to supplementation.
-Foods high in B12 are organ meats, beef, chicken, fish, shellfish, pork, dairy, eggs.
+Foods high in B12 are organ meats, beef, chicken, fish, shellfish, pork, dairy, and eggs.
 There are no plant/grain sources of B12.